General Dentistry

 The actual process of getting a root canal starts with a visit to the dentist for a consultation to determine the correct tooth needing treatment.
 While your dentist may notice damage and decay during a checkup, it’s likely that you’ll be aware that something is wrong before then.
 Once your dentist has taken a look at the area and decided that the problem is an infected/inflamed root, they will begin the root canal therapy process.

-Your dentist will provide you with anesthesia - numbing - to ensure that you feel limited to no pain during the procedure.
-While this will generally just be local anesthesia, they may also provide nitrous oxide also known as laughing gas to ensure that you are relaxed and comfortable.
+Your dentist will provide you with anesthesia (numbing) to ensure that you feel limited-to-no pain during the procedure.
+While this will generally just be local anesthesia, they may also provide nitrous oxide (also known as "laughing gas") to ensure that you are relaxed and comfortable.
 From there, your dentist will create an opening in the crown of the tooth to better access the pulp chamber.
 Your dentist will then use fluid to disinfect and clean out the area—removing any bacteria.
 The next step is removing the pulp, then cleaning and shaping the root canals.
 After this, the root canals are filled and sealed.

 Your dentist may decide to prescribe you with antibiotics after the procedure to help treat the infection.
 You’ll also be given aftercare instructions to ensure the proper healing of the tooth.